marilynpereira03/BPL-desktop/README.md

 * Available on ***Windows***, ***Linux*** (ubuntu/debian) and ***Macosx*** (signed)
 * No wait to sync to the network: launch and use.
 * view any account from its address (transactions, delegate status and votes)
-* (soon) deposit ARK using altcoins or USD (via changer.com) - no registration needed
+* (soon) deposit BPL using altcoins or USD (via changer.com) - no registration needed
 * label any account
 * realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
 * autoconnecting to a healthy ark network peer.
 If the peer is not good any more, automatically find a new one.